 Two specific virus clearance steps plus additional process steps

-AlphaNine SD has two specific virus clearance steps (Solvent Detergent and Nanofiltration) that act against both enveloped and non-enveloped viruses.
-These two steps plus additional process steps (such as dual-affinity chromatography) contribute to added virus safety.
+AlphaNine SD has two specific virus clearance steps (Solvent Detergent and Nanofiltration) with the capacity to act against both enveloped and non-enveloped viruses.
+These two steps plus additional process steps (such as dual-affinity chromatography) contribute to virus safety.

 Grifols has investigated the manufacturing process or AlphaNine SD for the capacity to decrease infectivity of prions, such as the Creutzfeld-Jakob Disease (CJD) or variant CJD agents.
 These studies provide reasonable assurance that low levels of CJD or vCJD, if present in the starting material, would be removed.1,2